Tresor101/TresorCollege/README.md

 - `addNews()` - Add news items
 - `loadNews()` - Display news on homepage

+## Future Roadmap

+### MySQL Database Integration (Planned)

+The application is planned to be migrated to a MySQL database backend hosted on Hostinger.
+This will include:

+**Database Structure:**
+- Replace localStorage with MySQL tables
+- Persistent data storage across devices
+- Better data integrity and relationships
+- Support for multiple concurrent users

+**Backend API:**
+- RESTful API using PHP/Node.js
+- Secure authentication with JWT tokens
+- Password encryption (bcrypt)
+- Session management
+- API endpoints for all CRUD operations

+**Hosting on Hostinger:**
+- MySQL database hosting
+- cPanel management
+- PHP/Node.js backend
+- SSL certificate for HTTPS
+- Regular database backups

+**Migration Benefits:**
+- Data persists permanently (not lost on browser clear)
+- Multi-user access from different devices
+- Better performance for large datasets
+- Advanced reporting with SQL queries
+- Real-time class average calculations
+- Student performance analytics

+## Current Limitations

+**This is a client-side application using localStorage:**
+- Data is stored locally in the browser
+- Data will be lost if browser data/cache is cleared
+- No multi-device synchronization
+- Single-user access per browser
+- Limited to browser storage capacity (~10MB)

+**For production use with multiple users, the MySQL database migration is essential.**

 ## License

 This project is open source and available for educational purposes.